NIS2 & CER – Need for action for companies: Upgrade with modern access control

 Rethinking access control – with a system and strategy

-If you are responsible for security, HR or building management in your company, the question now arises:
+If you are responsible for security, HR or building management in your company, the question now is: How secure is our access system really?
+The new regulations demand it:

 • seamless traceability of access,